List of Ring characters: Mitsuo Ando

 Mitsuo Ando (安藤 満男, Andō Mitsuo) is the protagonist of the second novel, Spiral.
 A forensics doctor and autopsy surgeon, Ando was friends with Ryuji Takayama in medical school before he turned to mathematics and has to perform an autopsy on his body.
 His young son, Takanori, drowned while swimming with him and his wife filed for divorce afterward.
 Ando and Ryuji's student Mai Takano destroy the original tape after he watches it to end Sadako's curse for good.
 It is later revealed that both are manipulated by Ryuji, who is working with Sadako to ensure his survival; in return, he will help resurrect her.
 Ando is forced to agree to spread the curse as he already has sex with Sadako, causing the dormant Ring virus to infect his body; in exchange, Sadako will resurrect Ando's son.
 Disgusted at Ryuji, who ostensibly worked with Sadako, Ando keeps a distance from both and does not participate in the search for the cure to the virus, electing to live a quiet life with his family.
 He reconciles with his wife and conceives a daughter, Takanori's younger sister.
 Ando has a small supporting role in S, which stars Takanori as the protagonist.
 When Takanori asks him about the virus and his suspicions regarding his resurrection, Ando vehemently refuses to answer, forcing Takanori to seek others' help.

-In the film Rasen, Ando is played by Kōichi Satō.
+In the film adaptation of Spiral, Ando is played by Kōichi Satō.